Best Laser Cap for Hair Loss

 The scientific consensus is that LLLT is safe when used correctly.
 That said, most studies evaluating its safety pertain to applications other than hair loss, such as pain management.
 Other than a slightly warm sensation on the scalp, very few documented adverse effects of laser treatment have been documented.
 That said, the method is relatively new, and it will be necessary for the scientific community to continue to monitor the therapy’s long-term effects.
 If you have undiagnosed skin lesions or potentially precancerous growths on your scalp, talk to a dermatologist before using laser caps.

-LLLT lasers can also pose a risk to your eyes.
+LLLT lasers can also pose a risk to your eyes as there have been reports of retinal damage when used improperly.
 Some products have features designed to limit this risk, like Capillus and LaserCap, but the best practice would be to use the device with care and keep it out of the reach of children.

 Special Kiierr Discount: Take 15% OFF with code INNERBODY